A full recording of this event is available on YouTube. View it here.

-We'll cover these questions and more in a panel discussion moderated by Julie Jargon of the Wall Street Journal and featuring notable experts Dr. Kara Bagot of the Icahn School of Medicine at Mount Sinai; Kelly Davis of Mental Health America; Tracy Elizabeth of TikTok; Dr. Niklas Johannes of the Oxford Internet Institute; and Becka Ross of Crisis Text Line.
+On Thursday May 13th, the Family Online Safety Institute hosted a virtual panel discussion, “Teens, Screens and Mental Health.”
+Julie Jargon of The Wall Street Journal moderated the conversation between these leading experts: Dr. Kara Bagot of the Icahn School of Medicine at Mount Sinai; Kelly Davis of Mental Health America, Tracy Elizabeth of TikTok, Dr. Niklas Johannes of the Oxford Internet Institute; and Becka Ross of Crisis Text Line.

 Family & Tech Columnist

 Julie Jargon covers the intersection of family and technology in her Family & Tech column in The Wall Street Journal.
 Julie has been a staff writer at The Wall Street Journal for 14 years.
 Before starting the column in 2019, Julie was a corporate reporter covering the packaged food and restaurant industries.
 She lives outside of Los Angeles with her husband, three children and cat.

 Child and Adolescent Psychiatrist